 Step 1: Define use cases and roll-out objectives

-Explicitly define what your company wants to achieve by rolling out the Leapsome Learning Module.
-Define specific use cases and how you want to measure whether the roll-out has been successful after 1 month, after 3 months, after 6 months etc.
+When rolling out the Leapsome Learning Module, you'll want to explicitly define what your company hopes to achieve.
+Define your use cases and how you want to measure whether the roll-out has been successful after 1 month, after 3 months, after 6 months, etc. This will help later on in evaluating success and ensuring you achieve your goals.

 Things to think about:

-- What is your key objective for each learning journey?
+- What is your key objective for each learning path?

 - What would be the desired learning outcome?